Carlos Alvarez College of Business

 BOH 6123.
 Healthcare Strategic Management.
 (3-0) 3 Credit Hours.

 Prerequisite: MGT 5003, an equivalent, or consent of instructor.
 Strategic management of healthcare organizations involves both making good decisions about where you want your organization to go and deciding how to get there.
 This course will focus on both direction issues and execution issues.
 Students will do case studies of current healthcare organizations.
 (Same as MGT 6123.
 Credit cannot be earned for both MGT 6123 and BOH 6123.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 BOH 6133.
 Organizational and Managerial Issues in Healthcare Delivery.
 (3-0) 3 Credit Hours.

 Prerequisite: MGT 5003, an equivalent, or consent of instructor.
 An analysis of the organizational and managerial implications of clinical issues in the delivery of healthcare.
 Students have the opportunity to examine quality of care issues and concerns related to patient care that affect how healthcare organizations are managed.
 (Same as MGT 6133.
 Credit cannot be earned for both MGT 6133 and BOH 6133.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 BOH 6763.
 Legal and Tax Strategies for Healthcare Organizations.
 (3-0) 3 Credit Hours.

 Prerequisite: ACC 5003, an equivalent, or consent of instructor.
 Overview of taxation and related legal issues affecting the healthcare industry.
 Topics include tax-exempt organizations, community benefit standards, choice of organizational form, and tax planning strategies for healthcare organizations and professionals.
 (Same as ACC 6763.
 Credit cannot be earned for both ACC 6763 and BOH 6763.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 BOH 6773.
 Seminar in Medicare Regulation.
 (3-0) 3 Credit Hours.